Running Newton Coupling, Scale Identification and Black Hole Thermodynamics: Kerr-(A)dS Black Holes

+We see that the $\theta$-derivative of this vanishes at the horizon, so that the scalar curvature~\eqref{Kerrsc} is finite at the horizon, where $\Delta_r(r,\theta)=0$.
+This relation contains $G(r,\theta)$ on the right-hand side in $\Delta_r(r,\theta)$.
+If needed, we should solve this equation by explicitly writing it in terms of $G(r,\theta$), but we do not have to do so since we will restrict it to the horizon, where $\Delta_r=0$.

 Since thermodynamics is considered in terms of the quantities on the horizon, Eq.~\eqref{Grtheta} would mean that $G$ is a function of only $r_+$ when we discuss thermodynamics.
 Suppose that it does not depend on other parameters such as $a$.
-The Hawking temperature calculated from the surface gravity is
+To obtain the Bekenstein-Hawking temperature, we first calculate the surface gravity~\eqref{surfaceg} for $r$-dependent $G$.
+Then the temperature is found to be

 Note that for the constant $G$, the temperature evaluated in this manner reduces to the standard Hawking temperature for the classical counterpart.
 Then, the consistency condition~(\ref{cond}) gives \bea r_+ (r_+^2 - a^2) \partial_+^2 G(r_+) - 2 a^2 \partial_+ G(r_+) = 0, \eea leading to \bea G(r_+) = c_1 \frac{r_+^2 + a^2}{r_+} + c_2. \eea Here $c_1$ should be zero since we have assumed $\partial_a G(r_+) = 0$.
 This implies that the coupling does not run in order to ensure the first law.
 This problem had been observed in~\cite{RT:2010} and the authors claimed that the temperature formula $T = \kappa/2 \pi$ should be improved.
 However, the temperature then loses its geometrical interpretation.